TesteurManiak/twitch_api_flutter/README.md

 ## Getting started

 **NOTE: This package is in its early stage, please be patient until more methods are implemented or do not hesitate to open a merge request if you added support for an endpoint.
-Currently I do not have a roadmap of the endpoint I am going to add in priority so do not hesitate to make suggestions depending of your needs.**
+Currently I do not have a roadmap of the endpoint I am going to add in priority so do not hesitate to [open an issue](https://github.com/TesteurManiak/twitch_api_flutter/issues) to make suggestions depending of your needs.**

 To use this package you will need to register an application on the [Twitch developer console](https://dev.twitch.tv/console/apps) to get a **client ID**.